 The Company's major source of credit risk comes from its trade receivables.
 The trade receivables have normal credit periods ranged from 30 to 90 days.
-The payment terms of certain other receivable are fixed whereas the others are payable on demand.
-The following table provides an ageing analysis of the trade, bills and other receivables.
+The payment terms of certain other receivables are fixed whereas the others are payable on demand.
+The following table provides an ageing analysis of the trade receivables.